Eat This, Not That

-Eat This, Not That!
-(All New) Supermarket Survival Guide

-Published in December 2011, the All-New Supermarket Survival Guide is updated to include new food products at the time of publishing.
-The book has been updated and expanded.

-Eat This, Not That!
-When You're Expecting

-Published in June 2015, this "complete guide to the very best foods for every stage of your pregnancy" is by Zinczenko and Dr. Jennifer Ashton, ABC News' Chief Women's Health Correspondent.
-It is the first pregnancy book written by a Board-certified OB/GYN who is also Board-certified in obesity medicine and has a master's degree in Clinical Nutrition from Columbia University.

 Reviews

-The original ETNT was reviewed by Tara Parker-Pope of The New York Times.
+The original Eat This, Not That! was reviewed by Tara Parker-Pope of The New York Times.
 Well Blog writes, "The comparisons are always interesting and often surprising."
 However, critics did not agree with every comparison.
 Parker-Pope went on to write, "Chances are you won't agree with every item.
 For instance, in a comparison of choices for a child's Easter basket, I can't figure out why Jelly Belly Jelly Beans, with 150 Cal, are an 'eat this' while Marshmallow Peeps, with 140 Cal, are a 'not that.'"

 Dawn Jackson Blatner, the spokeswoman for the American Dietetic Association, said in USA Today, "There are several healthful options for the restaurants.
 These are real changes people can make to save hundreds of calories."